10 Items You Need to Pack for a Flight Carry-On This Year

 Have you seen those compact, little toiletry sets at Target?

 I have come across them recently, and I have figured they can be handy.
 I traveled to Vienna to see a friend and the flight was quite long.
-All my supplies were in separate bottles; all of which came in a sleek, water-proof bag that looked like a cosmetic bag.
+I had all my supplies in separate bottles.
+All of them came in a sleek, water-proof bag that looked like a cosmetic bag.

 Capsule toiletries look cute, and they are functional.
 The best part is, they are quite cheap so you won’t have to splurge on it.
 It’s a good idea to pack some disposable items like travel towels and disposable toilet seat covers to maintain your hygiene.